COMPOSER For FILM & TV

 In 2016, Amie became a Sundance Composer Fellow, having been chosen from over 500 composers to attend the intensive Sundance Institute Music & Sound Design Lab at the legendary Skywalker Ranch.
-Following her time at the lab, Amie was announced as the 2016 Sundance Institute/Time Warner Foundation Composer Fellow.
-In 2013, she received the ASCAP Foundation Harold Arlen Award after being chosen as one of 12 composers worldwide to participate in the legendary ASCAP Television & Film Scoring Workshop.
+Following her time at the lab, she was announced as the 2016 Sundance Institute/Time Warner Foundation Composer Fellow.
+In 2013, she received the ASCAP Foundation Harold Arlen Award after being chosen as one of 12 composers worldwide to participate in the ASCAP Television & Film Scoring Workshop.

 Before moving to Los Angeles full-time in 2014, Amie lived, worked and studied in London, South Korea, Vietnam, India, and Spain.
 She graduated magna cum laude from Berklee College of Music's Masters program in Scoring for Film, Television, and Video Games, where she was awarded the Howard Shore Scholarship.
 She holds a Bachelor's Degree in Music from Trinity College, Dublin.